hashgraph/hedera-mirror-node/docs/design/allowances.md

 * `limit`: The maximum amount of items to return.
 * `order`: Order by `spender`.
 Accepts `asc` or `desc` with a default of `asc`.
-* `spender`: Filter by the spender account ID.
+* `spender.id`: Filter by the spender account ID.
 Only need to support `eq` operator and allow multiple.

 #### NFT Allowances